docker/docs/contribute/style/grammar.md

 - Spell out lesser-known acronyms or initialisms on first use, then follow with the acronym or initialism in parentheses.
 After this, throughout the rest of your page or document, use the acronym or initialism alone.
 > ‘You can use single sign-on (SSO) to sign in to Notion.
 You may need to ask your administrator to enable SSO.’
-- Where the acronym or initialism is more commonly used than the full phrase, for example, URL, HTML, you do not need to follow this spell-it-out rule.
+- Where the acronym or initialism is more commonly used than the full phrase, for example, URL, HTML, you don't need to follow this spell-it-out rule.
 - Use all caps for acronyms of file types (a JPEG file).
 - Don't use apostrophes for plural acronyms. ✅URLs ❌URL’S
 - Avoid using an acronym for the first time in a title or heading.
 If the first use of the acronym is in a title or heading, introduce the acronym (in parentheses, following the spelled-out term) in the first body text that follows.

 ## Bold and italics

-Unless you're referring to UI text or user-defined text, you should not add emphasis to text.
+Unless you're referring to UI text or user-defined text, you shouldn't add emphasis to text.
 Clear, front-loaded wording makes the subject of a sentence clear.

 ### Best practice: